-By Emile Salawi, Head of Family Office Coverage at BNP Paribas Wealth Management and Frédéric Fève, Senior Family Office Overage Banker at BNP Paribas Wealth Management.
+By Emile Salawi, Head of Family Office Coverage at BNP Paribas Wealth Management and Frédéric Fève, Senior Family Office Coverage Banker at BNP Paribas Wealth Management.

 The number of family offices globally has increased significantly over the past decade from approximately 4’000 to more than 10’000 according to Wealth-X. But what exactly do those family offices do?
 How are they organized?
 What are the main investment topics they are interested in?
 What kind of risks are they facing?
 What type of partner are they looking for?

-At the core, smaller family offices usually emerge from the need to oversee the different non investment needs of an Ultra High Net Worth Family.
-Lifestyle management, Children Education, Transition Planning, Wealth Planning are hence often part of the initial key functions covered.
+At the core, smaller family offices usually emerge from the need to oversee the different non-investment needs of an Ultra High Net Worth Family.
+Lifestyle management, children’s education, transition planning, wealth planning are hence often part of the initial key functions covered.

 At a next stage of development or wealth level, a family office may build up its investment capability by not only overseeing and aggregating assets but by managing them efficiently.

 Finally for the most structured family offices, an increasing part of their chosen allocation buckets can be fully managed in-house.
 However some families will prefer to outsource their personal life management outside their family office structure and chose to solely focus on investment management.